 - Familiarise yourself with your entry point and location of amenities within the racecourse.

-- Be aware that all payments inside the ground are contactless.
+- Be aware that most payments inside the ground are contactless.

 - Only attempt to access those areas for which you are entitled under your ticket.